 Should I take a 2.5-hour lesson or a 5-hour lesson?

-- The 2.5-hour lesson will obviously carry a lower price point than the 5 hour
+The 2.5-hour lesson will carry a lower price point than the 5 hour lesson

-- The beauty of private lessons is that you may use your instructor as you see fit and you’ll simply have more time to do this in a 5-hour lesson.
-For example, if you/your students are tired half-way through the lesson and would like to go back to the condo for an hour–simply tell the instructor when you’d like to meet back up.
-Another example to help with a family lesson–after two hours of a lesson, the adults are feeling confident but the kids need more time to practice their skills with the instructors.
-In this case, the adults may simply exit/potentially return to the lesson while the instructor gives more individual attention to the kids.
+The beauty of private lessons is that you may use your time with your instructor as you see fit, with 5 hour lessons having more time to do so.
+For example, if you/your students are tired half-way through the lesson and would like to go back to the condo for an hour–let the instructor know when you’d like to meet back up.
+Additionally, in the case of a family lesson, if after two hours of a lesson the adults are feeling confident but the kids need more time to practice their skills with the instructors, the adults may exit/potentially return to the lesson while the instructor gives more individual attention to the kids.

 How does Lunch Work with a 5 Hour Lesson?

-The Snow King Resort District has a handful of different options.
+Snow King Mountain has a handful of different dining options.

 Restaurants operated by Snow King include:

-- King’s Grill serving American fare such as burgers, sandwiches & soups
+King’s Grill – American style food such as burgers, sandwiches & soups

-- The Cafe serving grab and go fare such as burritos and breakfast sandwiches
+The Cafe – grab and go style food such as burritos, breakfast sandwiches, and pizza

-- The Panorma House serving mostly grab and go fare and located at the summit of the mountain
+The Panorama House – grab and go style food and located at the summit of the mountain

 Your instructor will be happy to walk you through your options.
-And you’re welcome to invite your instructor to lunch or send them on their way with an arranged, post-lunch meeting time & place.
-Completely your call.
+And you’re welcome to invite your instructor to lunch or send them on their way with an arranged post-lunch meeting time & place.